 Accessibility is for Everyone

-But it also includes those of our audiences who have a “temporary disability” because of a sports injury, a slip trip or fall, or perhaps one too many beverages at the local the night before.
-It also includes people of a … maturing … age whose eyes aren’t what they used to be (that includes the author of this blog post!).
+But it also includes those of our audiences who have a “temporary disability” because of a sports injury, a slip, trip or fall, or perhaps one too many beverages at the local the night before.
+It also includes people of a … maturing … age whose eyes aren’t what they used to be (that consists of the author of this blog post!).

-That’s why we’re keen to stick to definitions like “accessibility” and “inclusive design” – terms which infer the striking positives of the situation – that if you improve a website for these individuals, it’s everyone who benefits, not just certain groups.
-We never know when we might forget our glasses and suddenly the grey-on-white text becomes a challenge to read.
+That’s why we’re keen to stick to definitions like “accessibility” and “inclusive design” – terms that convey the striking positives of the situation: if you improve a website for these individuals, it benefits everyone, not just certain groups.
+We never know when we might forget our glasses, and suddenly the grey-on-white text becomes a challenge to read.

 I started using the web at a really young age and I couldn’t imagine growing up not using all those tools I use every day.
 That’s why accessibility is so important.